Gasparilla Distance Classic

-The Gasparilla Distance Classic is a road race which is held in late February or early March on Bayshore Boulevard in Tampa, Florida.
-Over 30,000 competitors participate each year.
+The Gasparilla Distance Classic is a road race event with several races which are held in late February or early March on Bayshore Boulevard in Tampa, Florida.
+Over 20,000 competitors participated in 2026 and 2027 will be the 50th race year.
 It is named after the Gasparilla Pirate Festival, which takes place on Tampa's Bayshore Boulevard a few weeks earlier.